 Interview Summary: Martou, G Part A • Martou, G Part B • Martou, G Part C

 This interview is in Greek.
 JJohn Karkoulis was born at Thana, Tripoli in the prefecture of Arcadia in Greece.
-He came to Kingston in the early 50s to join his older brother George and his younger brother Pete who were already living in Kingston.
+He came to Kingston in 1953 to join his older brother George and his younger brother Pete who were already living in Kingston.
 The three brothers, before buying the LaSalle Motel in 1969 (now known as the Travelodge Motel), owned a restaurant at Princess and Division called the “Lunch Bar”, or often called “the GJP” (for George, John, and Peter).
 Today, they still own the Travelodge Hotel, home to the acclaimed Cavelier Dining Room.
 John was involved with the establishment of the Greek Community’s Church in the early 1960s.
-He was present, and heavily involved, in the meeting that was held to organize an official Greek Community in Kingston, involving the archbishop Athinagoras in the 1960s, was held in the Karkoulis’s LaSalle motel.
+He was present, and heavily involved, in the meeting that was held to organize an official Greek Community in Kingston, involving the archbishop Athinagoras in the 1960s.
 He worked hard towards the purchasing and renovating of the Greek Orthodox Church on 121 Johnson Street; he purchased and brought over Church materials to Kingston from Athens.
 In 1963, John traveled back to Greece where he met and married his wife, Maria.
 They have three children, all of whom completed university, and two grandchildren.
 In his interview, John also speaks about his experience immigrating to Kingston with his brothers, his experience establishing successful businesses, and more.

 Interview Summary: Karkoulis, John